Official communication about our medicines

 Do not use Wegovy® if:

-• you have had a serious allergic reaction to semaglutide or any of the ingredients in Wegovy®
+- you have had a serious allergic reaction to semaglutide or any of the ingredients in Wegovy® injection or Wegovy® tablets.
+See symptoms of serious allergic reaction in “What are the possible side effects of Wegovy®?”

 Before using Wegovy®, tell your healthcare provider if you have any other medical conditions, including if you:

-• are breastfeeding or plan to breastfeed.
-It is not known if Wegovy® passes into your breast milk
+- are breastfeeding or plan to breastfeed.
+Breastfeeding is not recommended during treatment with Wegovy® tablets.
+It is not known if Wegovy® when received through an injectionpasses into your breast milk

 Tell your healthcare provider about all the medicines you take, including prescription and over-the-counter medicines, vitamins, and herbal supplements.
 Wegovy® may affect the way some medicines work and some medicines may affect the way Wegovy® works.
 Tell your healthcare provider if you are taking other medicines to treat diabetes, including sulfonylureas or insulin.
 Wegovy® slows stomach emptying and can affect medicines that need to pass through the stomach quickly.